rackerlabs/rackspace-how-to/content/cloud-servers/linux-htaccess-tips-and-tricks.md

     RewriteCond %{HTTP_HOST} domain.com [NC]
     RewriteRule ^(.*)$ http://www.domain.com/directory/index.html [R=301,NC]

-**Redirect from a location that uses the the subdomain to one that does not**
+**Redirect from a location that uses the subdomain to one that does not**

 Use the following rewriting syntax to redirect from a location that uses the subdomain to one that does not: